 It’s a good business practice to create a PTO policy and offer it to your employees as a benefit.
 Whatever you decide should be agreed upon in writing with your employee.

 Alaska Family Leave Act

-Most businesses must follow the rules for the federal Family and Medical Leave Act, which provides up to 12 weeks of unpaid leave in a 12-month period for bonding with a new child, dealing with serious health conditions, or, in some cases, dealing with emergencies from a family member in military duty.
-The federal FMLA applies to employers who had at least 50 employees in 20 weeks of the current or previous year.
+Most businesses must follow the rules of the federal Family and Medical Leave Act.
+It provides up to 12 weeks of unpaid leave in a 12-month period for bonding with a new child, dealing with serious health conditions, or, in some cases, dealing with emergencies from a family member in military duty.
+The federal FMLA applies to employers with at least 50 employees in 20 weeks of the current or previous year.
 Learn more about FMLA in our article about federal labor laws.

 The Alaska Family Leave Act does provide slightly different benefits, but that only applies to employees of the state, the University of Alaska, the Alaska Railroad, and political subdivisions of the state.

 Alaska law requires a work permit for children 16 and under.
 Those older than 16 must have a permit if the establishment serves alcohol.
 Minors under 14 may only work as babysitters, in newspaper delivery or sales, or in the entertainment industry with a permit.